mathias234/CSharp-GameEngine/README.md

 - You can currently only have ONE shadow caster

 **Future Plans:**
-- More UI stuff like text, and clicking and stuff
+- More UI stuff like buttons and other clicky stuff
 - Editor
-- Sound(3d and 2d) - IMPORTANT!
 - Better Object loading, like more formats and load materials from obj